 Every divorce is the product of conflict.
 To what degree will vary greatly, as will the ability of the parents to come to reasonable solutions.
 My own divorce could not have been more amicable: I drew up and filed the papers myself, getting it done for a couple hundred dollars, and celebrating the finalized decree by going for a drink with my ex-husband.
 For the sake of our own sanity and the well-being of our daughter, we were committed to keeping things civil.

 With apologies to Robert Burns, the best laid plans of mice, men, and divorced parents often go askew.
-For all our confidence that we could co-parent without conflict, we soon discovered that the smallest disputes led to the biggest arguments.
+For all our confidence that we could co-parent without conflict as newly divorced parents, we soon discovered that the smallest disputes led to the biggest arguments.
 Hubris, it seemed, preyed upon our best intentions.